Augustus Nathaniel Lushington

-August Nathaniel Lushington, (born August 1, 1869 - 1939), became the first African American to earn Doctor of Veterinary Medicine (V.M.D.) from the University of Pennsylvania School of Veterinary Medicine in 1897.
+August Nathaniel Lushington (born August 1, 1869 - 1939) became the first African American to earn a Doctor of Veterinary Medicine from the University of Pennsylvania School of Veterinary Medicine in 1897.
 He practiced about two years in Philadelphia and worked as an instructor in Veterinary Sanitation and Hygiene at Bell Mead Industrial and Agricultural College at Rock Castle, West Virginia.
-Later, he practiced for much of his career life in very segregated Lynchburg, Virginia, where he experienced unfair treatment, but he finally earned a reputation as a superior practitioner in the community.
-He had memberships in the Statistical reporter to the Bureau of Animal Industry, Federal Department Agriculture, and the Lychburg Chamber of Commerce.
+Later, he practiced for much of his career in segregated Lynchburg, Virginia.
+He had memberships in the statistical reporter to the Bureau of Animal Industry, the United States Department of Agriculture, and the Lychburg Chamber of Commerce.

-Childhood

-Augustus Nathaniel Lushington was born August 1, 1869, in the south Caribbean on the island of Trinidad.
-As a young child, his paternal grandfather from DR Congo was brought to Trinidad as a slave to work at the sugar plantation on the island.
-Lushington's father, William, worked as a butcher, who raised produce for sale at market and did farm work.

-Jobs and early education

-Augustus went to teacher-training school in 1875 and worked at Trinidadian classrooms for several years and was promoted to the rank of principal.
-However, he left for Venezuela, where he worked as a clerk in the town of La Guayra for a British-owned railroad.
-After three years, Lushington went back to Trinidad but found that opportunities were insufficient in the island, which were already crowded with successive waves of Indian and Chinese immigrants.
-Finally, in 1889, he left Trinidad again for the United States, seeking for broad and various labor markets.
-He landed in New York, where he set off for Binghamton, New York.
-In 1890, he met his wife, Elizabeth Gavino Hubert.

 College education

 His college education started when he married his wife Elizabeth Hubert from Antigua.
 Her west Indian friends helped Augustus enroll in Cornell University to study Agriculture.
 He graduated with a degree in Agriculture in 1894.

-Since there was no work for him at the time he left the West Indies and left for another education.
-He started another education at the University of Pennsylvania veterinary school.
-Finished the program in three years.
-When he graduated he was the only African American to graduate from the University of Pennsylvania.
-When students walk into the School of Veterinary Medicine at the University of Pennsylvania, the first thing they see is a portrait of Lushington.
-Lushington's portrait hangs at the main entrance of the Rosenthal building.
+Since there was no work for him at the time he left the West Indies, he migrated to the United States.
+He graduated in three years from the University of Pennsylvania veterinary school.
+He was the only African American to graduate from the university.
+His portrait hangs at the main entrance of the Rosenthal building.